Spotting Fakes: 3 Impostors, 3 Tips, and 1 Rad 80’s Hairstyle

 More and more leadership development companies have jumped onto the virtual training bandwagon, but not all of them have gotten it right.

-As the buzz over virtual learning has increased in the education and training industries, leadership training and coaching businesses have responded in a few different ways:
+As the buzz over virtual learning has increased in the L&D and HR industries, leadership training and coaching businesses have responded in a few different ways:

-Some providers have been desperate to prove that their company was the most technologically advanced and innovative of all, and patched together some videos and spreadsheets, then called themselves “ahead of the curve.”
+Some providers have been desperate to prove that their company is the most technologically advanced and innovative of all, so they launch half-baked programs just so they can say their program is “virtual.”
+These virtual leadership training programs include some “patched-together” videos and downloadable worksheets, then called themselves “ahead of the curve.”

-Some management training and coaching companies saw the potential in virtual training as a way to scale their client base and product while minimizing actual effort on their end because they (wrongly) believed that virtual management training meant you could cut out the human element—trainers, experts, and coaches.
+Some management training and coaching companies saw the potential in virtual training as a way to scale their client base and product while minimizing actual effort on their end.
+This is because they (wrongly) believed that virtual management training meant you could cut out the human element—trainers, experts, and coaches.
+You can recognize these folks by their assembly-line training and no human-to-human elements outside of initial setup and technical support.

 I’m no David Lee Roth

 In high school and university, I was never the kid to jump on board with the latest trend.
-In fact, I was way more likely to be in the library studying (the psychology of change management in organizations, right?) than rocking a mane of headbanger-worthy hair at the latest Van Halen concert.
+In fact, I was way more likely to be in the library studying the psychology of change management in organizations than rocking a mane of headbanger-worthy hair at the latest Van Halen concert.

 If we were going to offer a virtual management training solution, it was going to be for the right reasons and we were going to do it in the best way possible.

-Three Tips I’d Give to My Closest Friends
+Three Tips I’d Give to My Closest Friends: What You Should Look for in Virtual Leadership Development

 Because of my background in organizational psychology, my first step to deciding how to step into virtual management training was to settle in with some good, hearty research.

-Online or virtual management training approaches, I quickly discovered, were not all created equally, and the choice between great versus not so great programs was the difference between 20-30% retention and 80-90+% retention with solid long-term application.
+Online or virtual management training approaches–I quickly discovered–were not all created equally.
+The choice between great versus not so great programs was the difference between 20-30% retention and 80-90+% retention with solid long-term application.

-So what set apart the bad programs from the good?
+So what sets the bad programs apart from the good?

 1 – Look for Real People Connecting With People